Zanussi

 Immediate action:

-- Manual defrost: Switch off the appliance and leave doors open for 24 hours to melt ice.
+- Manual defrost: Switch off the appliance and leave the doors open for 24 hours to completely melt the ice.
 Place towels to absorb water.

-- Check door seals: Inspect freezer gasket for gaps or damage.
+- Check door seals: Inspect the freezer door gasket for any gaps or damage.
 Replace if not sealing properly.

 - Inspect defrost components: After defrosting, remove the rear freezer panel and visually inspect the heater and thermostat.
 Burn marks or broken wires indicate failure.

-- Test components: If you have a multimeter, test heater and thermostat continuity.
+- Test components: If you have a multimeter, test the continuity of the heater and thermostat.
 Replace faulty parts.

 Note: If ice build-up returns quickly, the defrost control on the PCB may be faulty and should be checked by a technician.